 Shopify is simply a tool to create an eCommerce website.
 A very good one at that, but it is not a business solution in a box.
 You can't sign up for a subscription and expect to start making money from day one, particularly if you don't have any business infrastructure to support you.

 With its array of social media selling tools, buy buttons and integration with third-party Apps, Shopify is one of the best eCommerce platforms on the market.
-It provides a quick and easy way for people to set up shop on the internet.
-The problem is that too many people are being suckered into setting up a store without a better product, an improved service or indeed anything else at all that marks them out as “different”.
+It provides a quick and easy way for people to set up shop on the internet and because of that, too many people get suckered into setting up a store without a better product, improved service or indeed anything else at all that marks them out as “different”.

-In addition to that, the current rush into drop shipping products using Oberlo directly from Aliexpress is simply an indication of how much greed drives Western business and not how good the business model is.
+Also, the current rush into drop shipping products using Oberlo directly from Aliexpress is an indication of how much greed drives Western business and not how good the business model is.

 Encouraging the mass distribution of original products from Asia and China in tiny one-off “ePackets” all around the world will exacerbate the world's problems with global warming and find more plastic bags turning up in even unlikelier places.
 I couldn't imagine any Dragons Den investor sinking cash into a business model where you don't manufacture any product, own any intellectual property or have any market advantage apart from paying a small fee for using a technology that is widely available to any competitor.

 It is one thing to have a platform that allows you to sell products with the minimum of coding ability required.
 But it is something completely different to have the skills to market those goods, gain links, do white hat SEO, write blogs consistently and generally promote your store so that you can make sales.
 All of these things require hard work and discipline, something that an eCommerce subscription by itself will not give you.